FinPress/gutenberg/packages/components/src/menu/README.md

 ##### `trigger`: `React.ReactNode`

-The trigger button
+The button triggering the menu popover.

 -   Required: yes

 ##### `children`: `React.ReactNode`

-The contents of the dropdown
+The contents of the menu (ie. one or more menu items).

 -   Required: yes

 ##### `defaultOpen`: `boolean`

-The open state of the dropdown menu when it is initially rendered.
+The open state of the menu popover when it is initially rendered.
 Use when not wanting to control its open state.

 -   Required: no
 -   Default: `false`

 ##### `open`: `boolean`

-The controlled open state of the dropdown menu.
+The controlled open state of the menu popover.
 Must be used in conjunction with `onOpenChange`.

 -   Required: no

 ##### `onOpenChange`: `(open: boolean) => void`

-Event handler called when the open state of the dropdown menu changes.
+Event handler called when the open state of the menu popover changes.

 -   Required: no

 ##### `modal`: `boolean`

-The modality of the dropdown menu.
+The modality of the menu popover.
 When set to true, interaction with outside elements will be disabled and only menu content will be visible to screen readers.

 -   Required: no
 -   Default: `true`

 ##### `placement`: ``'top' | 'top-start' | 'top-end' | 'right' | 'right-start' | 'right-end' | 'bottom' | 'bottom-start' | 'bottom-end' | 'left' | 'left-start' | 'left-end'`

-The placement of the dropdown menu popover.
+The placement of the menu popover.

 -   Required: no
 -   Default: `'bottom-start'` for root-level menus, `'right-start'` for nested menus